netzwerg/netzwerg.ch/posts/2020-03-30-on-self-care-and-science.markdown

 Most of us have long lists of self-care routines.
 Active things, like running and yoga.
 Mindful practices, like meditation and gratitude journaling.
-Seemingly basic habits, like hugging your kids or calling a friend.
+Seemingly basic habits, like hugging our kids or calling a friend.
 Silly things, like dancing it out around the kitchen isle.

 In this post I will give a little background on some lesser known self-care practices that keep me afloat.